 - The timing of the capstone clinical experience is supportive of early exploration of possible career paths.

-- The capstones schedule is learner-centered.
+- The capstone course is one of the many unique innovations that sets the College of Medicine – Phoenix apart from most other medical schools and is learner-centered.
 Students can select from three major categories for each capstone week based on their own learning goals.
-For example, a cardiology experience could be outpatient clinic, hospital-based procedural (cath lab, electrophysiology, stress testing), surgery-based (cardiovascular surgery, cardiothoracic surgery), adult- or pediatric-focused -- all depending on a student's interests.
+For example, a cardiology experience could be outpatient clinic, hospital-based procedural (cath lab, electrophysiology, stress testing), surgery-based (cardiovascular surgery, cardiothoracic surgery), adult- or pediatric-focused — all depending on a student's interests.